Who we are

 The mission of the Francis and Kathleen Rooney Center for the Study of American Democracy is to examine politics and policymaking in the United States—leaving Notre Dame’s distinctive imprint on the study of American democracy.
 With a grounding in Notre Dame’s Catholic mission, the Center facilitates research on the critical issues facing America’s democratic system and encourages Notre Dame’s students to be engaged in both civic and political life.

 What we do

-The Center sponsors a variety of activities for both faculty and students, including a weekly research workshop, a speaker series, conferences, graduate research grants and support, and a thesis prize.
-Together with Notre Dame's Center for Social Concerns, we are currently cosponsors of NDVotes '16, a nonpartisan voter registration, education, and mobilization campaign on campus.
+The Center sponsors a variety of activities for both faculty and students, including weekly research workshops, a speaker series, conferences, graduate research grants and support, and an undergraduate thesis prize.

 The Rooney Center and its affiliates also offer a variety of undergraduate programming.
 The Hesburgh Program in Public Service offers interdisciplinary programming designed for undergraduate students interested in public policy or public service.
 And the Washington Program offers undergraduate students the ability to study off-campus, becoming immersed in the political and cultural life of Washington DC.

 The Rooney Center’s central mission is to better understand American democracy, to share that understanding with the broader society, and to instill that knowledge in the next generation of American citizens and leaders.
 As the U.S. experiences rising polarization, misinformation, and distrust in democratic institutions, that mission is more important than ever.

 Year in review

 The University of Notre Dame Washington Program offers students the ability to study off-campus, becoming immersed in the political and cultural life of Washington D.C.
 In the semester-long program, students take classes focused on politics and policy as well as intern part-time.
 The program provides students with a unique opportunity to gain work experience and engage in career discernment.